 He currently has appointments as Assistant Professor of Medical Education at the University of Central Florida College of Medicine (2008-present) and Visiting Professor each summer at the Bloomberg School of Public Health at Johns Hopkins University (2010-present), teaching a week-long course in Bayesian Adaptive Designs.

-Dr. Connor is currently on the Patient Centered Outcomes Research Institute’s (PCORI's) Clinical Trial Advisory Panel.
-While a statistician, he has developed an intense knowledge in numerous clinical areas such a gastroenterology, neurology, emergency medicine, cardiology, and others.
+While collaborating as a statistician he has developed an intense knowledge in numerous clinical areas such a gastroenterology, neurology, emergency medicine, cardiology, and others.
 He was named Fellow of the American College of Gastroenterology in 2005 and served as an Associate Editor of the American Journal of Gastroenterology from 2003-2009.
-He has authored more than 85 articles in the statistical and medical literature.
+He served on the Patient Centered Outcomes Research Institute’s (PCORI's) Clinical Trial Advisory Panel from 2014-2018.
+He has authored more than 95 articles in the statistical and medical literature.